 Whatever you choose to say, say something.
 It's so important not to shy away from these conversations, otherwise you're risking that your child will make their own conclusions.

-Steer the conversation toward helping your child think about what homeless people might be feeling instead of just an object to be talked about.
+Steer the conversation toward helping your child think about what homeless people might be feeling (empathy!) instead of just an object to be talked about.

 Give some examples like "hungry," "scared," "cold," or "lonely."
 Try to get your child to offer their own examples.
 By making them feel like they're part of the conversation, you're helping them process information at their pace.
 So important!